drewipson/glowing-vim-markdown-preview/README.md

 ## Why I Built This

 I enjoy spending my time writing and working in Vim.
-Every time I wanted to see how it looked rendered, I had to break my concentration.
-Other plugins require spinning up Node servers and switching to a browser - which completely kills my focus when I'm deep in writing documentation.
+Every time I wanted to see how my markdown files looked rendered, I had to break my workflow to redner them.
+Other plugins require spinning up Node servers and switching to a browser - which completely kills my focus when I'm writing documentation.

 I wanted to see my markdown rendered without leaving my terminal.
 So I built this using glow, which renders beautiful markdown right in the terminal in a split view.
-Now I can toggle a preview, see exactly how my writing looks, and get back to work without losing my train of thought or changing windows.
+You can toggle a preview, see exactly how your writing looks, and get back to work without losing any train of thought or changing windows.

 ## Features